 The easiest trail to reach from Cruz Bay to explore hiking on St. John is the Lind Point Trail.
 The trailhead is right up the steps behind the US Virgin Islands National Park Visitor Center.
 This 2.3 miles out and back trail is a great way to get to the secluded Soloman Beach and the all-inclusive beach experience at Honeymoon.

-The two sections eventually meet and first lead to Salomon Beach if you take the left turn.
+The two sections eventually meet and first, lead to Salomon Beach if you take the left turn.
 Since Saloman is only accessible by hiking, you will likely have the entire beach to yourself.
 Keep in mind that you cannot walk directly from Salomon to Honeymoon along the shore.
 You will need to retrace your steps back up the Salomon trail and continue straight to arrive at Honeymoon Beach.
+The access to two beaches itself makes this one of the most rewarding St. John USVI hiking trails.

 This trail is an easy alternative instead of the taxi fare followed by the 5$ per person, one-way golf cart ride from Caneel Resort that gets you to Honeymoon Beach.